Safer Badgers - App Troubleshooting

 Troubleshooting known issues

-Unable to login (iOS only)
+Unable to login (iOS and Android)

 If you use a device running iOS 12 and have changed the default browser to Chrome or Firefox, you may be unable to log in.